saikirankanigiri/Task-1-Chat-with-PDF-Using-RAG-Pipeline/README.md

 bash
 Copy code
 git commit -m "Add new feature"
-Push the branch:
-bash
-Copy code
-git push origin feature-branch
-Submit a pull request for review.
+Push to your branch and submit a pull request.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for details.

 Acknowledgments
 Tool/Library	Purpose
 Hugging Face	Pre-trained embeddings (Sentence Transformers).
-FAISS	Efficient vector search capabilities.
+FAISS	Vector search capabilities.
-PyPDF2 / pdfminer.six	PDF text extraction libraries.
+PyPDF2 / pdfminer.six	PDF text extraction.